 How to optimize SERP?

-Google SEO TutorialIn terms of ranking, when writing this article, it ranked third.
-The first is a long-established website, the second is Zhihu, and the fourth is Google's official page.
-From the perspective of the title, the page ranked first is definitely more attractive because many people are eager for quick success and are anxious to know Google SEO methods and how to do it.
-The second is Zhihu's, but because the title includes '2018 edition,' it might cause some people to overlook it.
-Naibabiji's Google SEO page is titled 'Beginner's Guide.'
-On one hand, it genuinely aims to share some Google SEO beginner knowledge, as Naibabiji does not accept Google SEO orders—it's purely a hobby and sharing.
-Another point is to target
+Google SEO Tutorial.
+When writing this article, it ranked third.
+The first is an established website, the second is Zhihu, and the fourth is Google's official page.
+In terms of the title, the page ranked first is definitely more attractive because many people are eager for quick success and want to know Google SEO methods and how to do it.
+The second is Zhihu's, but because the title includes '2018 edition', it might cause some people to ignore it.
+Naiba's Google SEO page is named 'Beginner's Guide', partly because it genuinely wants to share some beginner knowledge about Google SEO, as Naiba doesn't take Google SEO orders—it's purely a hobby and sharing.
+Another point is to target the keywords

-Google SEO Beginner和
+Google SEO Beginner's Guide和

 Comments are closed